parkerreno/TeamDubstep/README.md

 Email: [cjf96@uw.edu](mailto:cjf96@uw.edu)

+I'm an Informatics senior on the Data Science track.
+Before I began pursuing a career in tech, I had a passion for teaching and learning sciences – or studying how we learn.
+I soon realized how technology can often not work for students in the classroom, and so I switched majors to work on improving accessibility and user experience for all.
+I look forward to seeing where this project goes and how it can impact the growing realm of music tech!

 ![](wesley.png)
 ### Wesley Wei

 Email: [weswei@uw.edu](mailto:weswei@uw.edu)

-My name is Wesley Wei and I am currently a Senior studying Informatics at the University of Washington.
+I am currently a Senior studying Informatics at the University of Washington.
 I am interested in how information shapes our world especially in the technology world.
 My role on this team is to serve as a developer.
 In my free time, I enjoy playing the violin and playing table tennis.

 ![](emily.png)